HOPLAB-LBP/fMRI-task-template/README.md

  - A `utils` folder containing utility functions.
  - A `src` folder containing all your stimuli in `src/stimuli`.
  - A `parameters.txt` file in the `src` directory, containing your experimental parameters.
- - A `list_of_trials.tsv` file in the `src` directory, containing a list of your trial stimuli & other relevant variables.
+ - A `list_of_stimuli.tsv` file in the `src` directory, containing a list of your trial stimuli & other relevant variables.

 ## Parameters